-• Fair value determination of financial instruments carried at fair value.
+Fair value determination of financial instruments carried at fair value.
 Derivative financial instruments are recorded in the Consolidated Statement of Financial Position at values that are representative of or approximate their fair value.
 The fair value of derivatives requires application of the most appropriate valuation model which is dependent on the terms and conditions of the instrument.
-For the year ended 30 June 2018 the Group applied a binomial lattice model to measure the fair value of the derivatives issued at inception of the notes as well as at year end.
-The binomial lattice trees are constructed using a methodology that assigns up and downward movement factors and probabilities based on rates of return, volatility, and time.
-The fair value methodology adopted is categorised as Level 3 in the fair value hierarchy.

-For the year ended 30 June 2019 the liabilities were valued using an income approach to calculate the fair value which incorporates both the timing and risk of receiving the expected payoff amounts.
+For the year ended 30 June 2020 and 30 June 2019 the liabilities were valued using an income approach to calculate the fair value which incorporates both the timing and risk of receiving the expected payoff amounts.
 The valuation used estimates to determine the possible future outcomes, the timing and expected proceeds, with the expected proceeds discounted using a risk-adjusted discount rate with the resulting present value probability weighted to arrive at the fair value.
 The fair value methodology adopted is categorised as Level 3 in the fair value hierarchy.
 (Refer to Note 7).
-This has been assessed as a change in estimated.